Bowhza/H2M-Launcher/README.md

 **Answer**: Open the [Server List](https://master.iw4.zip/servers#) or [API Link](https://master.iw4.zip/instance/) in your browser and see if you are able to reach the domain.
 If not, then check if your ISP is blocking you from accessing the domain.

 > **If you encounter any issues not addressed here, please create an issue so it can be resolved and added to the FAQ if needed.**

+### Why is a specific server not showing up in the list?

+**Answer**: The launcher only displays servers that are actually running.
+Many servers in the IW4MAdmin-Master Panel are offline and reporting false stats.

+- Make sure that the server reports an IPv4 Address to the panel, as IPv6 servers are not supported and will not show up.

+> **If you and others can connect to the server in game, but it does not show up, please report the concrete case!**

 ## Compiling from Source Code